 Summary of Ratesetter Review: Ratesetter is one of the oldest P2P companies, and is one of the biggest.
 It has a long record of reliably paying interest.
 It also enjoys a good but declining reputation within the investment community.
 One of the main draws is that there is some reassurance with investments backed by an active provision fund.
 More recently the company has made some errors regarding deployment of funds, and this has resulted in some heavy losses.
-Despite this I would expect Ratesetter to be durable enough to ride this out and to prosper going forward.
+The operating model of Ratesetter has long since drifted away from what it used to be, and for new investors it is not possible to set rates at all.
+The platform has also been taken over by Metro Bank in 2020, so it remains to be seen what their plans are.

 |Platform||Link||Target Rate (%)||My XIRR (%)||Status||Live Rating|